 About the study

 The Bayfront is Hamilton’s largest industrial area and a major revitalization opportunity.
-The Bayfront is generally located between Hamilton Harbour to the north, Barton Street to the south, Wellington Street to the west, and Woodward Avenue to the east.
+It is generally located between Hamilton Harbour to the north, Barton Street to the south, Wellington Street to the west, and Woodward Avenue to the east.

-The Bayfront is designated an Employment Area (PDF, 761 KB) in the Urban Hamilton Official Plan (UHOP) and its role is to contribute to the expanded economic role of the City of Hamilton.
+The Bayfront is designated as Employment Area in Schedule E of the Urban Hamilton Official Plan (UHOP) (PDF, 761 KB) and its role is to contribute to the expanded economic role of the City of Hamilton.

 Though the Bayfront is primarily intended for industrial uses, there is a large number of existing residential dwellings within and surrounding the study area.